 Another blues and jazz influence for Lana del Rey is Amy Winehouse.
 Amy also had a vintage style, based on some of the same previously referred classic singers.
 She became famous for her catchy jazzy and R&B songwriting.
 Her life is quite a sad story, that as we all know, ended with her passing on July 23, 2011.

 Even though Eminem may not like her, Lana del Rey cited him as an inspiration.
 She is certainly not a rapper, but Slim Shady provided her with hip-hop style inspiration for some of her songs and for lyrics.
 Lana del Rey thinks that Eminem is a “master of lyrics” that taught her how music can be smart and intelligent.

 With a completely different music style, we can cite Cat Power as a strong influence on Lana del Rey: her deep singing voice has become a style signature for sad songs.
 If Cat Power helped coin the term “sadcore” to refer to her music style in the middle of the nineties, Lana del Rey was the artist that expanded the term and made it a mainstream success in the 2010s: “Sad Pop”.
-It is also worth noting that Lana del Rey collaborated with Cat Power on the track Woman, included in the album Wanderer, released in 2018.
+It is also worth noting that Lana del Rey collaborated with Cat Power on the song Woman, included in the album Wanderer, released in 2018.